fork-lift-enthusiast/my-game/PROPOSAL.md

 once player has defeated boss give option to restart or continue

 #### MVP Goals
+As a user,
+the player should be able to engage in turn based combat with various types of enemies with various classes and abilities AAU, the player should be able to choose whether they fight, flee, or freeze when frightened if player chooses fight they should not be able to flee from a fight and gain 1.5x damgage when low on hp if player chooses flee they have a 1.5x times higher chance of succesfully fleeing a fight if player chooses freeze the have 25% lower chance to succefully flee and player should gain the freeze ability causing both the enemy and player to not be able to attack for 2 turns the player should be able to lose and gain hp and mana the enemy shoudl be able to lose and gain hp enemies should have a bloodlust mode when the player is below a certain ammount of health depending on the bloodthirstyness of the monster bloodlust mode should make it so the enemy only casts damage dealing abilities at 1.25x strength with some monsters being 1.5x strength player shoudl be able to use various attacks with differnt names, accuracy, and damage player should be able to run from combat based on a few factors: speed comparitive to enemy and fight,flight, or freeze reaction

 #### Stretch Goals
 player should be able to access the shop (stretch goal?)